The Velvet Underground & Nico: Artwork

 The album cover for The Velvet Underground & Nico is recognizable for featuring a Warhol print of a banana.
 Early copies of the album invited the owner to "Peel slowly and see", and peeling back the banana skin revealed a flesh-colored banana underneath.
-A special machine was needed to manufacture these covers (one of the causes of the album's delayed release), but MGM paid for costs figuring that any ties to Warhol would boost sales of the album.
-Most reissued vinyl editions of the album do not feature the peel-off sticker; original copies of the album with the peel-sticker feature are now rare collector's items.
+A special machine was needed to manufacture these covers, one of the causes of the album's delayed release, but MGM paid for costs figuring that any ties to Warhol would boost sales of the album.
+Most reissued vinyl editions of the album do not feature the peel-off sticker; original copies of the album with the peel-sticker feature are now considered rare collector's items.
 A Japanese re-issue LP in the early 1980s was the only re-issue version to include the banana sticker for many years.
 On the 1996 CD reissue, the banana image is on the front cover while the image of the peeled banana is on the inside of the jewel case, beneath the CD itself.
-The album was re-pressed onto heavyweight vinyl in 2008, featuring a banana sticker.
+The album was re-pressed onto heavyweight vinyl in 2008, featuring a banana sticker seen on original versions.